 Mealy or Pangaré Horse Coat Color Modifier

 The genetic inheritance of pangaré is unclear and it’s believed not to have an affect on black coats.
-The gene varies in intensity from animal to animal and breed to breed, the expression ranges from very little white, to white extending up around the barrel and down the legs.
+This gene gene specifically affects the lower and soft spots of a horse, causing light hairs to grow in those areas.
+The light coloring ranges from a few shades lighter than the body to a creamy white.
+Pangaré varies considerably in intensity from animal to animal and breed to breed.
+The expression ranges from very little light, to light extending up around the barrel and down the legs.

 Mealy Modifier

-The picture below is a comparison of two similar colored horses, one (on the left) with the pangaré gene and one without.
-Common to all breeds, mealy is most often found in pony and draft breeds.
+The picture below is a comparison of two similar colored horses, one (on the left) a mealy bay and the other a seal brown.
+Found in most breeds, mealy is most commonly found in pony and draft breeds.
 In fact, some breeds are almost exclusively mealy.

 Mealy vs. Non-Mealy